marqdevx/mm-cs2-coach/README.md

 - [@poggicek](https://github.com/poggicek)

 ## Credits
-- [CKRAS Host Team](https://www.ckras.com/en) They liked the cs2scrim addon, they contacted me and helped trying out the best way to make this work, find bugs and give feedback.
+- [CKRAS Hosting Team](https://www.ckras.com/en) They liked the cs2scrim addon, they contacted me and helped trying out the best way to make this work, find bugs and give feedback.